Junaid433/GuiMan/README.md

 ./src-tauri/target/release/guiman
 ```

-### Permissions
+### Permissions & Password Management

 The app uses `pkexec` for privilege escalation when installing/removing packages.

-You'll be prompted for your password when performing administrative actions.
+**⚠️ IMPORTANT: By default, you'll be asked for your password on EVERY operation!**

+**To fix this:**
+1. Open GuiMan Settings (gear icon in sidebar)
+2. Click **"Install Now"** under "Password-Free Package Management"
+3. Enter your password one time
+4. Restart GuiMan

+**What this does:**
+- Installs a polkit policy that removes password prompts
+- You'll authenticate once when opening GuiMan, then no more passwords needed
+- Password-free for your entire desktop session
+- Secure and proper way (same method used by GNOME Software, KDE Discover, etc.)

 ### Navigation